Narita

 Getting around

-In Narita, the town offers a mix of cultural sites and convenient transportation.
-Local buses, mainly operated by Chiba Kotsu, connect the city center to destinations such as Boso no Mura.
-Trains are a great way to explore nearby areas like Sawara Town, Katori Shrine, and the National Museum of Japanese History.
-Car rentals are also available for those who prefer to travel freely.
+In Narita, visitors can enjoy a mix of cultural sites and convenient transportation options.
+Local buses, mainly operated by Chiba Kotsu, connect the city center to nearby attractions such as Boso no Mura.
+Trains are an excellent way to explore surrounding areas like Sawara Town, Katori Shrine, and the National Museum of Japanese History.
+For those who prefer more flexibility, car rentals are also available.

-Narita Airport is about 10 kilometers from the city center.
-JR and Keisei Railways provide train service from the airport to Narita Station in about 10 minutes.
-The two stations are just a short walk apart.
-Many hotels offer free shuttle buses between the airport and downtown Narita.
+Narita Airport is located about 10 kilometers from the city center.
+JR and Keisei Railways provide direct train service from the airport to Narita Station in roughly 10 minutes.
+The two stations—Narita Station and Keisei Narita Station—are just a short walk apart.
+Many hotels in the area offer free shuttle buses between the airport and downtown Narita.

 Attractions